ray-project/langchain-ray/embedding_pdf_documents/README.md

-# Scaing Embedding Generation with LangChain and Ray
+# Scaling Embedding Generation with LangChain and Ray

 This is a more detailed walkthrough covering how to create the multi-node Ray cluster and run the code for our blog post.